-Therefore weld joint design for chromium molybdenum steel this must design must ensure that they are no stress razors, stress concentration is minimized.
-As well as well as there is no sharp change in cross-section at the toe of the weld or in the cross-section of the component or they are minimized the weld discontinuities are minimized.
-Because these kind of the weld joints are less tolerant to the discontinuities and the stress results.
-And therefore we need to select such kind of the weld joint which will be reducing the tendency for all these stress results.
-So, normally for high strength weld joint but joint is used and if the weld joint is there in the low stress areas then only the fillet welds are used.
-So, the one very simple thing is that we need to make the efforts to use the groove weld joints as much as possible.
-So, that the unnecessary stress results in high strength zone, high stress areas of the chromium molybdenum steel weld joints can be avoided.
-And if the weld joints are falling in the low stress areas then maybe we can use the fillet weld joints also.
-(Refer Slide Time: 19:22)

-So, so that was about the kind of the joint design to be used.
+Weld joint design for chromium molybdenum steel, this design must ensure that there are no stress raisers, stress concentration is minimized as well as there is no sharp change no sharp change in cross section at the toe of the weld or in the cross section of the component or there are minimized the weld discontinuities. weld discontinuities are minimized.
+Because these kind of the weld joints are less tolerant to the discontinuities and the stress resers and therefore we need to select the such kind of the weld joint which will be reducing the tendency for all these stress resers.
+So, normally for high strength weld joint butt joint is used and if the weld joint is there in the low stress areas then only the welds are used.
+So the one very simple thing is that we need to make the efforts to use the groove weld joint as much as possible so that the unnecessary stress results in high strength zone, high stress areas of the chromium molybdenum steel weld joints can be And if the weld joints are falling in the low stress areas then maybe we can use the fillet weld joints also.
+So that was about the kind of the joint design to be used.
 Then there is the kind of the preheat which is needed for welding of the chromium molybdenum steels.
-You know whenever we apply preheat, preheating of the plate or preheating of the base metal or then temperature.
-Whatever preheat is there the same is the inter pause temperature is used, whenever preheat is applied it will be lowering down the cooling rate of weld as well as the heat affected zone, this is one thing.
-At the same time it will be increasing the peak temperature being experienced by a particular location in vicinity of the fusion boundary.
-So, the heat affected zone will be experiencing the higher peak temperature as well as the width of the Hz which is formed width of Hz which is formed that increases with the increase of preheat.
-So, these are some of the aspects which maybe favorably used.
-For example the reduced cooling rate will be giving more time for diffusion of the hydrogen from the weld as well as heat affected zone.
-So, that the access hydrogen can be released can escape out and the second is the martensite hardness is also reduced due to the formation of some of the soft phases because the cooling rate is reduced.
-So, these are the 2 very positive sides and maybe the residual stresses are also reduced due to the reduction in the kind of cooling rate which is being used.
-So, these factors in combination a help in reducing the cracking tendency, help in reducing the embrittlement of the chromium molybdenum steel weld joints.
-So, it is important to use the suitable preheat, so that the softer phases can be form hydrogen can diffuse out and the low carbon martensite of the lower hardness is formed, residual stresses are relived.
-So, these factors will be helping into reduce the embrittlement of the weld as well as heat affected zone as well as it will also be reducing the hydrogen induced cracking tendency.
-(Refer Slide Time: 21:59)
+You know whenever we apply preheat, preheating of the plate or preheating of the base metal or then interpass temperature whatever preheat is there the same is the interpass temperature is used.
+Whenever preheat is applied it will be lowering down the temperature. cooling rate of weld as well as the heat affected zone this is one thing.

+At the same time it will be increasing the peak temperature being experienced by a particular location in vicinity of the the fusion boundary.
+So, the heat affected zone will be experiencing the higher peak temperature as well as the width of the HAZ which is formed that increases with the increase of preheat.
+So, these are some of the aspects which may be favourably used for example the reduced cooling rate. will be giving more time for diffusion of the hydrogen from the weld as well as heat affected zone.
+So, that the excess hydrogen can be released can escape out and the second is the martensite hardness is also reduced due to the formation of some of the soft phases because the cooling rate So, these are the two very positive sides and may be residual stresses are also reduced due to the reduction in the kind of cooling rate which is being used.

+So, these factors in combination help in reducing the cracking tendency, help in reducing the embrittlement. of the chromium molybdenum steel weld joint.
+So, it is important to use the suitable preheat, so that the softer phases can be formed, hydrogen can diffuse out and the low carbon martensite of the lower hardness is formed residual stresses are relieved.
+So, these factors will be helping in to reduce the embrittlement of the weld as well as heat affected zone as well as it will also be reducing the hydrogen induced cracking tendency.
+So, the kind of preheat to be used is directly found a function of the thickness and composition.